CS-433/cs-433-project-2-rainbow-triangle/README.md

 There are several ways to run it.
 You can either re-run everything from data preprocessing to training and inference.
 Or you can just load our already trained models and make predictions.
-**If, you just want to reproduce our best submission then skip to [Best submission on AIcrowd](#best-submission-on-AIcrowd) section.**
+**If you just want to reproduce our best submission then skip to [Best submission on AIcrowd](#best-submission-on-aicrowd) section.**

 ### Step 1.
 Download the raw data